TalebRiadh/raft-lab/README.md

 # raft-lab

 A minimal [Raft](https://raft.github.io/) consensus implementation written in Go.
-This is a learning-oriented lab project demonstrating the core Raft mechanics: leader election, term management, and heartbeat-based log-less replication.
+This is a learning-oriented lab project demonstrating the core Raft mechanics: leader election, log replication, commit advancement, and a replicated key-value store built on top of the replicated log.

 ## Status

-Currently implements the **leader election** portion of Raft only:
+Implemented:

 - Follower / Candidate / Leader state transitions
 - Randomized election timeouts (150–300 ms)
-- Term management and vote granting rules
+- Term management and vote granting rules (including log up-to-date checks)
 - Heartbeat (`AppendEntries`) to prevent elections and detect higher terms
 - Step-down to Follower when a higher term is observed
+- **Log replication**: leader appends client commands to its log and replicates them to followers
+- Log matching property enforcement, conflict truncation, and `nextIndex` backoff
+- Commit index advancement via majority (`matchIndex`) and per-term commit rules
+- Application of committed entries to an in-memory KV store (`SET` / `DEL`)
+- HTTP API for submitting commands, reading values, and inspecting node status

-Not yet implemented: log replication, log compaction/snapshots, membership changes, persistence.
+Not yet implemented: log compaction/snapshots, membership changes, persistence.

 ## Project structure